Seeed-Studio/wiki-documents/docs/Introduction_to_Artificial_Intelligence_for_Makers.md

-So if you want to get into deep learning, the first thing you need do is to comprehend the mathematical principles under the terms.
-I do not want to explain the algorithm detailed today, what you should know is that Neural Networks modules are distant relatives of a simple problem in your Algebra Class at Senior High School.
+So if you want to get into deep learning, the first thing you need do is to comprehend the mathematical principles behind the term.
+I do not want to explain the algorithm detailed today, what you should know is that Neural Networks models are distant relatives of a simple problem in your Algebra Class at Senior High School.
 In the last part of this passage.
-I'll recommend some course and books for the novice.
+I'll recommend some courses and books for the novice learners.
-Deep learning is a young experimental subject, and it updates every day.
-If you want to master it, the most important thing is to choose a topic or a real problem and read relevant papers as much as possible.
+Deep learning is a young experimental subject, and with regular updates every day.
+If you want to master it, the most important thing is to choose a topic or a real problem and read relevant research papers as much as possible.

-## 2. Application&Some Amazing Projects
+## 2. Some interesting applications of Artificial Intelligence (AI)

-### Vision
+### Computer Vision
-For Humans identification of any object by just seeing towards it done within few second, it's really easy for them, but when we concern about the machine to identify the object, it is the really complex thing until Hinton and Alex Krizhevsky won the champion of ImageNet in 2012.
+Humans can identify any object by just gazing at it for few seconds, it's really easy for them.
+But for machines on the other hand, identification of an object was really complex task until Hinton and Alex Krizhevsky won the ImageNet competition in 2012.

-  Then Neural Network dominated Vision field, especially the problem of classification and segmentation, and the convolutional neural network is one of the most prominent approaches who won numerous competitions in recent years.
+Then Neural Network dominated Vision field, especially the problem of classification and segmentation, and the convolutional neural network is one of the most prominent approaches which won numerous competitions in recent years.
 It has outstanding results in image recognition.
-Nvidia has built a lot of [Vision Demo](https://github.com/dusty-nv/jetson-inference) for Jetson Nano, and we have tested two of them as classification and face detection:
+Nvidia has built a lot of [Vision Demos](https://github.com/dusty-nv/jetson-inference) for Jetson Nano, and we have tested two of them for classification and face detection:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/U0rNdI9pl_0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>